codeopenforall/RUST/README.md

-# HALURust Dataset
+# Rust Dataset

-This repository contains the dataset used in the paper **"HALURust: Exploiting Hallucinations of Large Language Models to Detect Vulnerabilities in Rust"**.
+This repository contains the dataset used in the paper **"Detection of Vulnerabilities in RUST code through Transfer Learning"**.

 ## Overview

 The dataset includes various Rust code samples, both vulnerable and non-vulnerable, used to train and evaluate the performance of large language models (LLMs) in detecting security vulnerabilities.
-This dataset is structured to facilitate the replication of our experiments and to encourage further research in the field of automated vulnerability detection in Rust code.

 ## Structure